syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-for-nested-groups.md

 {% highlight c# %}

-//Opens the template document.
+//Opens the template document

 WordDocument document = new WordDocument("Template.docx");

-//Creates an instance of the MailMergeDataSet.
+//Creates an instance of the MailMergeDataSet

 MailMergeDataSet dataSet = new MailMergeDataSet();